alipouw13/ai-powerbi/README.md

 ## Getting Started

-1. Open the pbix folder of this repo
+1. Open the [pbix folder](https://github.com/alipouw13/ai-powerbi/tree/main/pbix) of this repo
 2. Download the `AI_WS09262025`
 3. Open `AI_WS09262025` in Power BI Desktop
-4. Go to the `modules` folder in this repository and start learning
+4. Go to the [ai-visuals-modules](https://github.com/alipouw13/ai-powerbi/tree/main/ai-visuals-modules) folder in this repository and start learning
+5. Refer to the `AI_WS09262025_FinalCopy` as a guide when you're going through the modules

 ## Workshop AI Visuals Modules